Paneveggio-Pale di San Martino Natural Park

 At lower elevations, the flora includes manna ashes, sessile oaks, Italian oaks, and chestnuts, whereas between 1,500-1,9000 m above sea level the most widespread tree (85 %) is the Norway spruce, which forms the Paneveggio forest (over 2,700 ha), famous for the use of its wood in the production of violins.
 At higher elevations, between 1,900-2,200 m, larches and Swiss pines are more prevalent, while silver firs are more widespread near the Val di Fiemme.
 Shrubs are prevalent between 2,200-2,400 m, and are replaced by grasslands and lichens at higher elevations.
 There are 650 known species of lichens in the park, including 59 rare species, but some estimates put the total number at one thousand.

 The fauna is varied.
 Large mammals include the red deer (which had previously gone extinct in the region but started to return in the 1960s and has become the symbol of the park, with about 2,000 specimens), the roe deer, and the chamois.
 Starting from 2000 the Alpine ibex, previously extinct, has been reintroduced in the Pala group.
 Smaller mammals include foxes, marmots, squirrels, European hares, mountain hares, European badgers, dormouses, beech martens, European pine martens, European moles, Alpine shrews, and Iberian water shrews.

-Over 80 species of birds live in the park, including Western capercaillies, black grouses, rock ptarmigans, hazel grouses, Eurasian eagle-owls, golden eagles, common buzzards, European honey buzzards, Tawny owls, long-eared owls, boreal owls, Eurasian pygmy owls, Eurasian goshawks, Eurasian sparrowhawks, common kestrels, black woodpeckers, goldcrests, Eurasian blackcaps, fieldfares, mistle thrushes, white-throated dippers, Eurasian treecreepers, corn crakes, and the rare Eurasian three-toed woodpecker.
+Over 80 species of birds live in the park, including Western capercaillie, black grouse, rock ptarmigan, hazel grouse, Eurasian eagle-owls, golden eagles, common buzzards, European honey buzzards, Tawny owls, long-eared owls, Tengmalm's owls, Eurasian pygmy owls, Eurasian goshawks, Eurasian sparrowhawks, common kestrels, black woodpeckers, goldcrests, Eurasian blackcaps, fieldfares, mistle thrushes, white-throated dippers, Eurasian treecreepers, corn crakes, and the rare Eurasian three-toed woodpecker.

 Amphibians include the alpine salamander and the alpine newt, whereas snakes include the smooth snake, the grass snake, the European asp and the adder.
 Invertebrate species include the white-clawed crayfish and a hundred species of butterflies.
 River trouts and Arctic chars inhabit the streams and lakes.